 SOPs protect the business from relying on one person’s memory.
 They also make delegation less stressful.
 When a task has clear steps, examples, and decision rules, a team member can perform it with more confidence and fewer interruptions.

 The goal is not to create a corporate manual nobody reads.
 The goal is to document important repeatable work in a format people will actually use.
+A useful SOP is close to the work, easy to find, and clear enough to reduce questions.

 What belongs in an SOP